eagroom/IntroToRPresentation/index.md

 * Frequent releases (annual + bugfix releases); active development.

+*** =pnotes
+Mathematicns of New Zealand
+Mathematicns not computer scienctists
+Apple OS does have some functional differnce with Windows

 ---

 ## The Tools

 * R comes with an IDE.
 Its not bad.

 * Recommend RStudio.
-It's <b>`free`</b> and includes a lot of great features like syntax highlighting, auto completion and integrated help.
+It's <b>`free`</b> and includes a lot of great features, simialr to a scaled down visual studion, like syntax highlighting, auto completion and integrated help.
   [http://www.rstudio.com/](http://www.rstudio.com/)

+*** =pnotes
+Show R and Rstudio

 ---